Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Preliminaries

 \subsection{Problem Setup}

 This paper addresses Out-of-Distribution (OOD) detection under spurious correlations in a supervised classification setting.
-Let $\mathcal{X}$ be the input space and $\mathcal{Y} = {1, \dots, C}$ the label set.
+Let $\mathcal{X}$ be the input space and $\mathcal{Y} = \{1, \dots, C\}$ the label set.
 The in-distribution (ID) training data $\mathcal{D}_{\text{in}} = \{ (x_i, y_i) \}_{i=1}^N$ comprises samples from a joint distribution $P_{\mathcal{X}, \mathcal{Y}}$.
 A neural network $f_\theta$ maps each input $x_i$ to a feature embedding $h_i = f_\theta(x_i)$.
 This network is typically pretrained or fine-tuned on the training data.
-OOD detection identifies test samples from distributions outside the training data, including unseen classes with labels beyond the training space.
+OOD detection aims to identify test samples from distributions not seen during training, including those from unseen classes.

 Spurious correlations in OOD detection were first formalized by~\cite{main_ref}.
 According to this framework, each input can be decomposed into: \textbf{(i)} \textit{core features}, which are causally related to the label, and \textbf{(ii)} \textit{spurious features}, which are correlated with the label but not causally relevant.
 Imbalances in the training data often result in dominant core–spurious combinations (\textit{majority groups}), while rarer combinations (\textit{minority groups}) remain underrepresented.
 This bias encourages models to rely disproportionately on spurious cues.
 In controllable settings, the proportion of majority group samples within a class is captured by the \textbf{correlation rate}.
 As illustrated in Figure~\ref{fig:intro:data_example}, this setup gives rise to two types of OOD examples: \textbf{Spurious OOD (SP-OOD)}, which share spurious features with ID data but differ in core features (e.g., a \textit{cat} on \textit{grass}, where \textit{grass} is spuriously associated with ID classes \textit{dog, wolf, fox}); and \textbf{Non-spurious OOD (NSP-OOD)}, which differ in both core and spurious features (e.g., a \textit{cat} on a \textit{laptop}).